Abbas Miski

 Abbas Miski (Arabic: عباس مسكي; born 25 July 1995) is a Lebanese international rugby league footballer who plays as a er for the Wigan Warriors in the Super League.

 He previously played for the Manly-Warringah Sea Eagles in the NRL, and the North Sydney Bears and the Blacktown Workers Sea Eagles in the Canterbury Cup NSW competition.
-Miski has also spent time on loan from Wigan at the Newcastle Thunder in the Betfred Championship.
+Miski has also spent time on loan from Wigan at the Newcastle Thunder in the Championship.

 Background

 Miski was born in Penrith, New South Wales, Australia, the son of Lebanese immigrants to Australia.
-He is a Muslim.
+He is Muslim.

 Miski played junior rugby league for the Arncliffe Scots and the Kingsgrove Colts.
 He played S. G. Ball Cup for St. George, represented Lebanon at under-18 level in 2013, and played for the Parramatta Eels in the National Youth Competition in 2015, scoring 12 tries in 24 matches.

-Playing career
+Club career

-2016-2018
+North Sydney Bears

 Miski joined the North Sydney Bears in the New South Wales Cup in 2016.

 After two seasons with Norths, Miski left the club as he was not included in the 2018 Intrust Super Premiership NSW squad.

+Wentworthville Magpies

 In 2018, Miski joined the Wentworthville Magpies.
-On 22 September 2018, Miski scored a try for Wentworthville in their 38-4 victory over St Marys in the Ron Massey Cup grand final.
+On 22 September 2018, Miski scored a try for Wentworthville in their 38–4 victory over St Marys in the Ron Massey Cup grand final.

+Manly Warringah Sea Eagles

 2019

 In 2019, Miski signed for the Blacktown Workers Sea Eagles, the feeder team for the Manly Warringah Sea Eagles after being released by Wentworthville.
 Miski made an appearance for Manly at Central Coast Stadium against the Sydney Roosters in the Community Cup scoring 3 tries in a trial match.

-On 4 May 2019, Miski made his first grade debut on the wing for Manly against Canterbury-Bankstown at Brookvale Oval with Manly winning the game 18-10.
+On 4 May 2019, Miski made his first grade debut on the wing for Manly against Canterbury-Bankstown at Brookvale Oval with Manly winning the game 18–10.
 Miski was called into the first grade team after winger Jorge Taufua pulled out with an ankle injury.

 Miski spent most of 2019 playing for Manly's feeder club side the Blacktown Workers Sea Eagles.
 Miski finished the 2019 season as the club's top try scorer with 12 tries.
 Despite Miski's efforts on the field, Blacktown Workers finished with the wooden spoon coming last with only 6 wins all season.

 2020

 In round 20 of the 2020 NRL season, Miski was called into the Manly-Warringah side for their final match of the year against the New Zealand Warriors.
-Miski scored two tries in a 40-28 loss at the Central Coast Stadium.
+Miski scored two tries in a 40–28 loss at the Central Coast Stadium.

+London Broncos

-On 31 December 2020 it was announced that he had signed for the London Broncos in the Betfred Championship for the 2021 season.
+On 31 December 2020 it was announced that he had signed for the London Broncos in the Championship for the 2021 season.

-2021
+Wigan Warriors

 On 19 July 2021, it was announced that Miski would join Wigan in 2022 on a two-year contract (with an option for a third).